UChicago-Tech-Challenge-Spring-2022/-the-bot/README.md

+# Description
+This program is for UChicago students to get email notifications as soon as a seat becomes available in a full course.
+To set up, simply follow the instructions below.

 # Instructions
 1. Install Ruby on Rails onto your local machine via https://guides.rubyonrails.org/v5.1/getting_started.html.
 2. Download chrome webdriver onto your local machine via https://chromedriver.chromium.org/downloads.